DeclanTheKoolDood/CapstonePrototyping/README.md

 Utilizing Windsurf, AUGMENT, Co Pilot, chat.openai.com and grok.com to code these projects or part of them.

+Additional notes can be found inside each projects' readme files.

 - Declan Heenan

 # Projects